ReDI-School/intro-java/index.md

 On this site we collect all the materials like slides, exercises with solutions, ideas for projects as well as additional resources that you may/should look into.

-_Please note this website is experimental and still under construction._